MILI Dribbling Lessons

 Standards: II.
 Minnesota History

-Lesson: CONNECTION PAST AND PRESENT: A LOCAL RESEARCH PROJECT
+Lesson: CONNECTION PAST AND PRESENT: A LOCAL RESEARCH PROJECT (grades 9-12)

 Overview: In this activity, students become active archivists while gathering photos, artifacts, and stories for a museum exhibit that highlights one decade in their school's history.
 The final project can be exhibited in the classroom, library, or other common areas.